jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 https://github.com/jekymin8232/vitalguardai-com/blob/main/Code_Manual_Code_Map_V43_8.md

-If you have any questions or requests, I would be happy to cooperate at any time.
-All core concepts, architectural decisions, and system designs were created by me, while AI was used solely as a tool to assist with implementation.
+If you have any questions, requests, or areas requiring clarification, I would be pleased to cooperate at any time.
+All core concepts, architectural decisions, and system designs were conceived and developed by me.
+AI was used solely as a productivity tool to assist with implementation and development.
+While modern tools can accelerate coding, responsibility for the architecture, design decisions, security model, and overall direction of the project ultimately remains with its creator.
+My long-term goal is to build a team and continue advancing offline AI technologies.
+I respectfully hope that the review process will consider the project as a whole, including its architecture, technical design, and source code.
-Ultimately, I believe the value of a project lies not merely in the act of writing code, but in the architecture, vision, and design that form its foundation.

 **Research Paper**